GLP-1 Plateau: Why Weight Loss Stalls and How to Break Through

 Plateaus are normal, expected, and breakable.
 They're a sign that your body is adapting to weight loss, which is what bodies do.
 The patients who succeed long-term are the ones who view plateaus as a signal to adjust the protocol, not a signal to give up.

-If you've plateaued and need a provider who will actually engage with your protocol, take our free 2-minute assessment at /quiz.
+If you've plateaued and need a provider who will actually engage with your protocol, start your 2-minute medical assessment at /quiz.
 A board-certified physician will review your information and create a personalized plan.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider.
 Individual results may vary.